HexRx/simple-ftp-deploy/README.md

 # Simple FTP Deploy
 > This package for Sublime Text 3 give you possibility to auto upload file to FTP server when you save local file.

+## Features
+- Upload to FTP server on local file save
+- Higly configurable
+- Auto creates directory if doesn't exists on server and auto delete files on local file delete (configurable; **BETA** - Please report any issues)

 ## How to Install

 ### Using [Package Control](https://packagecontrol.io)